emarsden/dash-mpd-cli/README.md

         --add-header <add-header>
             Add a custom HTTP header and its value, separated by a colon ':'.
 You can use this option multiple times.

+        --ffmpeg-location <ffmpeg-location>
+            Path to the ffmpeg binary (necessary if not located in your PATH)

     -h, --help
             Print help information